dipukp/pelagic-ebird-list-creator/README.md

 -----------------
 - If you have a gpx file instead of a csv file (say from an external device like Garmin), this need to be converted to a simple csv file with 3 columns - time, lat and lon.
 There is a sample script here which converts a basic garmin GPX file into such csv file.
 If you have a different format of GPX file, then the script may need to be modified slightly.
 - Using Python installer, a windows binary has also been created, which can be run on any new Windows machine.
 (This makes it easy for people to use the script/tool without explicitly installating python and other dependencies).

+ The command used was:
+   pyinstaller --clean -F -n GenerateList --win-private-assemblies GeneratePelagicEbirdLists.py

  This package is available at

           https://drive.google.com/open?id=0B7H2DYnIVIFkMzVHTHZoandtcWc